-There is already a number of examples, how the YORP torque affects rotational states of asteroids (we discussed some in Sections 3 and 5.1).
-Moreover, there are further indica14 Brož, Vokrouhlický, Bottke, Nesvorný, Morbidelli and Čapek tions: (i) the distribution of rotational periods of all $\sim 1500$ asteroids, we have lightcurves for, reveals an excess of very slow and very fast rotators (Pravec & Harris 2000); (ii) small NEA's have a non-Maxwellian distribution of periods; and (iii) there seems to exist a preference of retrograde-rotating asteroids among NEA's (La Spina et al. 2004), what is in concert with the positions of Main-Belt escape routes, fed by the obliquity-dependent Yarkovsky drift.
+There is already a number of examples, how the YORP torque affects rotational states of asteroids (we discussed some in Sections 2.2.2 and 2.2.4).
+Moreover, there are further indications: (i) the distribution of rotational periods of all $\sim 1500$ asteroids, we have lightcurves for, reveals an excess of very slow and very fast rotators (Pravec & Harris 2000); (ii) small NEA's have a non-Maxwellian distribution of periods; and (iii) there seems to exist a preference of retrograde-rotating asteroids among NEA's (La Spina $et\ al.\ 2004$ ), what is in concert with the positions of Main-Belt escape routes, fed by the obliquity-dependent Yarkovsky drift.
 A detailed model for a long-term YORP-driven period and obliquity evolution, concerning the entire Main-Belt and NEA's, does not exist yet.
 Also a possible YORP origin of binaries created by asteroid fission have not been studied in detail.